Where are they now – Nathan Porter (1992-97)

 St Patrick’s taught me about self-discipline, comradery through team sport, a curiosity about the world, problem solving skills and respect for others which are all important to me now.

-What are you looking forward to about attending your Class of 1997 20-Year Reunion this year?
+What are you looking forward to about attending your Class of 1997 20-Year Reunion this year (held in 2017)?

 It will be good to have a look around the school with some old mates, catch up, reminisce and see how the place has changed.